LTX 120mm POLYSTYRENE FIXING PLUG 200PCS

 How to Install the LTX 120 mm Plug — Drilling, Embedment, Finishing

-Installation follows the standard three-step cycle: drill, insert sleeve, hammer pin.
-Drill a 10 mm hole to 40 mm depth (60 mm in aerated concrete) using impact mode on concrete and solid brick, or rotation-only mode on hollow and aerated substrates to preserve the cell structure that gives those materials their pull-out resistance.
-Clear masonry dust with three or four back-and-forth strokes at reduced speed before inserting the polyethylene sleeve until the flange sits flush with the board face, then drive the glass-fibre pin with firm, even hammer blows until the head seats fully against the sleeve collar.
+Installation follows the three-step cycle: drill, insert sleeve, hammer pin.
+Drill a 10 mm hole to 40 mm depth (60 mm in aerated concrete), using impact mode on concrete and solid brick or rotation-only mode on hollow and aerated substrates to preserve the cell structure that gives those materials their pull-out resistance.
+Clear masonry dust with three or four strokes at reduced speed, insert the polyethylene sleeve until the flange sits flush with the board face, then drive the glass-fibre pin with firm, even blows until the head seats against the sleeve collar.

-• Surface mounting (new-build): Suits 90 mm boards on clean masonry.
-Fixing head sits 2–3 mm proud of the board face, ready for basecoat.
+• Surface mounting (new-build): suits 90 mm boards on clean masonry; the head sits 2–3 mm proud, ready for basecoat.

-• Surface mounting (retrofit with plaster): Suits 80 mm boards on walls carrying up to 20 mm of existing plaster.
-The 30 mm embedment still engages the structural masonry beneath the plaster layer.
+• Surface mounting (retrofit with plaster): suits 80 mm boards on walls carrying up to 20 mm of existing plaster, with the 30 mm embedment still engaging the structural masonry beneath.

-• Immersed mounting (best thermal result): Cut a 67 mm × 20 mm recess into the board surface with the EPS hole cutter, drill and fix as normal, then seat a graphite EPS cap flush over the head.
-Extends new-build board capacity to 100 mm and drops χ to 0.000 W/K.
+• Immersed mounting (best thermal result): cut a recess with the EPS hole cutter, fix as normal, then seat a graphite EPS cap flush over the head to extend new-build board capacity to 100 mm and drop χ to 0.000 W/K.

-• Lime-mortar substrates: Reduce impact energy on older brickwork with soft lime mortar joints.
-A brief pilot hole at rotation-only speed prevents the surrounding masonry from blowing out around the fixing point.
+• Lime-mortar substrates: reduce impact energy on older brickwork with soft lime joints, and a brief rotation-only pilot prevents the surrounding masonry from blowing out around the fixing point.

-• Aerated concrete adjustment: Drill to 60 mm and use rotation-only mode.
-The 50 mm embedment depth maintains rated pull-out without crushing the cellular substrate.
+• Aerated concrete adjustment: drill to 60 mm and use rotation-only mode; the 50 mm embedment maintains rated pull-out without crushing the cellular substrate.

-For full sequencing across an elevation including base-track interface, corner-zone density, and snagging inspection, the complete EWI fixings installation guide for UK projects walks each stage in order.
-To calculate exact plug counts by wind zone and building height, the fixing pattern and spacing calculation method works through worked examples aligned to ETAG 014 design loads.
+For full sequencing across an elevation — base-track interface, corner-zone density, and snagging inspection — the complete EWI fixings installation guide walks each stage.
+To calculate plug counts by wind zone and building height, the fixing pattern and spacing calculation method works through examples aligned to ETAG 014 design loads.

 How LTX 120 mm Compares to Sibling LTX Plug Lengths